 A Brief History: In 2006, there were approximately 180,000 children in Colorado, either enrolled in or eligible for Medicaid and CHP+, who were unable to find a medical home.
 Colorado has a strong public health system, but it does not have the capacity to address this problem.
 A survey conducted in 2006 by the Colorado Children’s Healthcare Access Program found that only 20% of private pediatricians and family physicians accepted Medicaid or CHP+.
 The survey identified 12 specific barriers to private pediatricians and physicians participating in these government-funded health programs including poor reimbursement, problems processing claims, the need for social services support for the families.

-CCHAP works closely with state Medicaid, the Colorado Chapter of the American Academy of Pediatrics and the Colorado Academy of Family Physicians and has recruited, trained and now supports over 240 primary care practices and over 800+ primary care providers, providing a medical home to an estimated 120,000 Medicaid and CHP+ children.
-In 2010, 95% of all private pediatric practices in Colorado are affiliated with CCHAP.
-Colorado Medicaid now provides higher reimbursement to practices that meet certain criteria as a medical home for children.
-Colorado Medicaid and CCHAP assist practices in meeting these criteria.
+CCHAP works closely with state Medicaid, the Colorado Chapter of the American Academy of Pediatrics and the Colorado Academy of Family Physicians .
+Since 2010, 95% of all private pediatric practices in Colorado have affiliated with CCHAP.